greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/illustrator_1_1.md

 ---
-title: "Illustrator"
+title: Illustrator
 summary: Collaborate closely with the Brand Design team to elevate our visual brand as we interact with the world, both through product and marketing.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/illustrator_1_1/
+description: ''
+linkTitle: Illustrator
+type: docs
 ---

 ## Illustrator